eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/common.rst

 This XML element allows the configuration of the specific :ref:`historyqospolicy` and :ref:`resourcelimitsqospolicy` QoS of the Datawriters and DataReaders in which this element is defined inside of.
+Also, it sets the :ref:`dds_layer_topic_topicQos` configuration with the policies detailed.

 .. list-table::
   :header-rows: 1